Top Ten Classic Novels

 I read the first three chapters of this book with my Great-Aunt about ten times during my childhood, but it was only at Christmas 2019 that I read the full book.
 I read my grandma’s copy from the 1940s and it was lovely.
 I recently read Anne of Avonlea as well, and this time it was my mum’s copy from the 1970s.
 Maybe I’ll get a copy of the Anne of the Island from the 2000s to carry on that tradition.

 I’m still very proud that I read this 800+ page epic when I was just 16 years old.
-I read it for my Love Through the Ages GCSE and loved it.
-It’s one of my favourite movies and the story and character of Scarlett O’Hara is everything to me.
-It was the first time I was introduced to an anti-heroine and I loved her, she was so powerful to me.
+I know that the story and themes are extremely problematic but the character of Scarlett O’Hara opened an array of new characterisations to me.
+It was the first time I was introduced to an anti-heroine and I loved her, she was so powerful.

 Last year I read this World War Two satire and I understand now why the American’s love it.
 It’s hilarious and dark, and ridiculous and harrowing at the same time.
 A truly artful depiction of satire if anyone wants to have a read, but beware of the confusing chronology of the story.